pixelmatix/SmartMatrix/README.md

+# THIS BRANCH IS NOW MERGED INTO THE MAIN BRANCH

+**CHECKOUT THE MAIN BRANCH OR INSTALL USING ARDUINO LIBRARY MANAGER FOR THE LATEST VERSION**

 # SmartMatrix Library for Teensy 3, Teensy 4, and ESP32

 SmartMatrix Library is designed to refresh HUB75 LED matrix panels and APA102-compatible addressable LEDs with high quality graphics, using simple Arduino sketches.